ShinySyntax/Solidity-Files/docs/index.md

 ### Download
 [ZIP File](https://github.com/aramservices198/Solidity-Files/archive/main.zip)<br>

 [Github Desktop](x-github-client://openRepo/https://github.com/aramservices198/Solidity-Files)(Github Desktop may not work.
-Visit [this link]<br>

-(https://github.com/aramservices198/Solidity-Files) and click Code(in green color) and click Open with Github Desktop.<br>
+Visit [this link](https://github.com/aramservices198/Solidity-Files) and click Code(in green color) and click Open with Github Desktop.<br>

                                               Or<br>
 Copy and Paste this in your browser: